Sporting Shooters Association of Australia: Activities

 The SSAA at the club and branch level has many thousands of volunteers and officials running competitions and managing facilities of their clubs for all levels of competition.
 The SSAA manages more than 16 handgun, rifle and shotgun shooting competitions at the local, state, national and international levels, as well as having several branches devoted to historic and collectible firearms.

 The SSAA runs its own political lobbying department, the SSAA Legislative Action (SSAA-LA).
 The SSAA-LA is "dedicated to ensuring Australians are able to exercise their freedoms and calling out those who threaten those freedoms", and focuses on important political news, national and international perspectives on legislative and regulatory developments and other time-sensitive matters.
 The SSAA National E-newsletter is a free-of-charge subscription email service available to SSAA members, which allows subscribers to select preferred contents between regular and/or SSAA-LA news.
 Regular news includes current and upcoming news, views and events about firearms ownership, sport shooting and recreational hunting issues, plus special offers.
 SSAA-LA news includes important political news, national and international perspectives on legislative and regulatory developments and other time-sensitive matters.

 The SSAA also comprises an insurance arm, the SSAA Insurance Brokers Pty Ltd, which is based in Fullarton, South Australia and provides general insurance for the majority of major shooting organisations within Australia, as well as public liability insurance for SSAA members while shooting or hunting.

-Conservation and wildlife management
+Conservation and Wildlife Management

-SSAA South Australia created its Conservation & Wildlife Management (C&WM) branch in the 1990s, which focuses on the management of feral animals in South Australia.
+SSAA South Australia created its Conservation & Wildlife Management (CWM) branch in the 1990s, which focuses on the management of feral animals in South Australia.
 These include goats, gats, pigs, foxes and wild dogs, as well as occasional native species (in particular kangaroos) which are having a negative impact on the environment.
-C&WM collaborates with government departments, non-government organisations, private landholders and universities, and offers a free service to land managers to target a specific species.
+CWM collaborates with government departments, non-government organisations, private landholders and universities, and offers a free service to land managers to target a specific species.
 One of their most successful projects was "Operation Bounceback" in the Flinders Ranges of South Australia.
 It has won recognition and awards from government, the University of Adelaide, volunteer groups and the Nature Foundation.